Environmental Protection Agency (EPA).

 - Any other pertinent data or information.

-Each docket contains a document summarizing what the Agency currently knows about the pesticide case and a preliminary work plan for anticipated data and assessment needs.
+Each docket contains a document summarizing what the Agency currently knows about the pesticide case that includes a preliminary work plan for anticipated assessment and data needs.
 Additional documents provide more detailed information.
 During this public comment period, the Agency is asking that interested persons identify any additional information they believe the Agency should consider during the registration reviews of these pesticides.
 The Agency identifies in each docket the areas where public comment is specifically requested, though comment in any area is welcome.

 3. Information submission requirements.
 Anyone may submit data or information in response to this document.
 To be considered during a pesticide's registration review, the submitted data or information must meet the following requirements: